 What to do you serve with this recipe?

 This depends on if you are serving this for breakfast or supper.
 If you are having this for breakfast, serve it with eggs, bacon, or sausage.
 If you are having this for supper, serve it with seafood (shrimp, scallops, or salmon) and collard greens.

 Are grits healthy?

-The healthiest type of grits is stone ground grits.
-This kind of grits has more texture, because it isn’t ground as finely as quick grits or regular grits.
-Grits by themselves are quite healthy, but they are bland, so most people add in other ingredients to improve the taste.
-What you add to your grits will determine how healthy they are.
+The healthiest type is stone ground.
+This kind has more texture, because it isn’t ground as finely as quick or regular.
+By themselves are quite healthy, but they are bland, so most people add in other ingredients to improve the taste.
+What you add will determine how healthy they are.

 - Warm on top of the stove in a pot over medium low heat.
-Whisk in some water, milk, or chicken broth to break up the congealed grits and make it less thick.
+Whisk in some water, milk, or chicken broth to make it less thick.

-- Put the grits in a warm oven for one hour, or until it’s reheated throughout the casserole.
+- Put the casserole in a warm oven for one hour, or until it’s reheated through.

-Cheese grits casserole can be frozen, just follow these tips.
+Yes, it can, just follow these tips.
 It’s best to assemble the casserole in a freezer to oven safe dish.
 Follow steps 1 to 6 in the recipe card.
-Allow the cheese grits to cool completely then seal so it’s air tight and place it in the freezer for up to one month.
-When ready to use, let it thaw in the fridge and then bake it for 40 minutes in a 400 F.
+Allow the casserole to cool completely then seal so it’s air tight and place it in the freezer for up to one month.
+When ready to use, let it thaw in the fridge overnight and then bake it for 40 minutes in a 400 F.

 Gather all your ingredients.
 Grate the three cheeses: smoked Gouda, extra sharp cheddar and Parmesan then chop the green onion.

 In a large Dutch oven, pour 5 1/3 cups of filtered water.